-When the first line is interesting, readers no longer need to continue until the second line, ketia and so on.
-If readers have reached the four sentence line of an opinion the chances are that they will read it until the end is significantly increased.
+When the first line is interesting, readers no longer need to continue until the second line, and so on.
+If readers have reached the four-sentence line of an opinion the chances are that they will read it until the end is significantly increased.

 There you are not only helping

 Hard to believe?
 Unless you intend to write an explanation you should be able to make arguments or calls for change.
-Support the call by including a lot of evidence, stories and data.
-Actually you are right so just make it.
-Apalagia nda is not a teacher who explains the world.
+Support the call by including a lot of evidence, stories, and data.
+You are right so just make it.
+Especialy you are is not a teacher who explains the world.

 Try not to explain everything

-First determine the points then make the points and then introduce the qualifications later.
-Many scientific training scientists try to include all qualifications on a subject at the beginning of a paragraph or at the top of an opinion.
+First, determine the points then make the points, and then introduce the qualifications later.
+Many scientific training scientists try to include all qualifications on a subject at the beginning of a paragraph or the top of an opinion.
 Just try to do this and the readers will stop reading before they reach the end of the sentence.